Produced, written & performed by Sean Devare

-First Violin is a solo performance piece investigating cultural inheritance and musical evolution.
+First Violin is a performance piece as biomythography investigating cultural inheritance and musical evolution.
 In discovering the oldest known ancestor of the violin and its connection to the Hindu epic poem The Ramayana, Sean Devare uses spoken word poetry, live music, and autobiographical narration to chronicle his search for, and recreation of the fabled first violin, invented by the demon(ized) King Rāvana.
 Against a backdrop of personal and political turmoil in New York City, he reinvents the violin the only way he knows how.

 First Violin was developed at Sarah Lawrence College and debuted at HERE Arts Center in the Sublet Series Co-op.
-Official selection for United Solo Festival at Theatre Row.
+Official selection for United Solo Festival at Theatre Row and the inaugural Mixed Asian Media Festival.
+First Violin darshan was selected for the SUITE/Space Fellowship at Mabou Mines.

 A visionary documentary of a brown man's psyche and a razor-sharp conversation with himself, and us, poeticizing the inner and outer madness of navigating today's America."